Corporate AlertFebruary 2016

 Upcoming Speaking Engagement:

-Herrick Sports Law Group co-chairs Daniel Etna and John Goldman will be speaking at a seminar organized by the Union Internationale des Avocats (UIA) Sports Law Commission in Miami Beach.
+Herrick Sports Law Group co-chair Daniel Etna will be speaking at a seminar organized by the Union Internationale des Avocats (UIA) Sports Law Commission in Miami Beach.
 The program will bring together leading industry professionals to address the latest trends in sports law in Europe and the United States.
 Daniel will participate on a panel discussing media, sponsorships and protection of rights.
 John's panel will address cross-border sports issues.
 For more information about the conference, click here.

 Corporate Department Deal News:

 Herrick is pleased to have represented The European Fine Art Foundation (TEFAF), the owner and operator of the world's premier art fair, TEFAF Maastricht, in a joint venture with New York based Artvest Partners.
 We worked closely on this matter with TEFAF's Dutch attorney, Maarten P. H. Sanders of Bergh Stoop & Sanders N.V.
 The partnership, which was widely reported in the news, including The New York Times, will launch two TEFAF-branded art fairs at the Park Avenue Armory—in an unprecedented showcase for prominent art dealers from around the world.
 We also advised TEFAF in negotiating a license agreement for the rebranding initiative and the partnership in negotiating its arrangement with the Park Avenue Armory.
 Herrick's deal team included Stephen Brodie, Howard Spiegler, Barry Werbin and Jason Kleinman.